 UNIQLO

-Uniqlo is a Japanese brand clothing shop that is gaining popularity around the world for its good quality and minimalist style.
-It is possible to find Uniqlo branches in almost every part of Tokyo, but Ginza has a gigantic store with 12 floors.
-Absolutely worth a visit if you are into Japanese style, but be careful with your wallet!
-You will end up buying something for sure!
+Uniqlo is a famous Japanese brand clothing store that has gained popularity all around the world for its high-quality minimalist style clothes.
+Uniqlo branches are located in almost every part of Tokyo, but Ginza houses the flagship store with 12 floors.
+It is absolutely worth a visit if you are into Japanese fashion, but be careful!
+You may just end up buying everything!

 Hakuhinkan

-Hakuhinkan is probably the best toy store in Tokyo.
-It has everything you could be looking for and even more!
-For the little ones, this shop is like paradise!
-When you go inside, it will probably bring up a lot of childhood memories.
-Who knows, maybe you’ll even find a cute treat for your inner child!
+Hakuhinkan is one of the biggest and best toy stores in Tokyo.
+Here, you can find everything and anything you’re looking for and more!
+For children, this shop is an absolute paradise!
+When you head inside, you will probably be reminded of a lot of childhood memories.
+Who knows, maybe you’ll even pick out a cute toy for your inner child!

 Shiseido